act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ```

 [activation]: https://html.spec.whatwg.org/#activation 'HTML Definition of Activation'
-[at the start]: #at-the-start 'Definition of At the Start of a block'
+[at the end]: #at-the-end 'Definition of At the End of a block'
 [block of content]: #block-of-content 'Definition of Block of Content'
 [block collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Repeated Content is Collapsible'
 [block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has main]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
-[document has instrument to main]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Main Block of Content'
+[document has instrument to main]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to the Main Area of Content'
-[document has heading for main]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Main Section of Content'
+[document has heading for main]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for the Main Area of Content'
 [focusable]: #focusable 'Definition of Focusable'
 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'
 [instrument]: #instrument-to-achieve-an-objective 'Definition of Instrument to Achieve an Objective'
 [keyboard actionable]: #keyboard-actionable-element 'Definition of Keyboard Actionable Element'
 [landmark]: https://www.w3.org/TR/wai-aria-1.1/#landmark_roles 'List of Landmark Roles'
-[main block of content]: #main-block-of-content 'Definition of Main Block of Content'
+[perceivable content]: #perceivable-content 'Definition of Perceivable Content'
 [sc241]: https://www.w3.org/TR/WCAG21/#bypass-blocks 'Success Criterion 2.4.1 Bypass Blocks'
 [sequential focus navigation]: https://html.spec.whatwg.org/multipage/interaction.html#sequential-focus-navigation 'HTML definition of Sequential Focus Navigation'
 [tech aria11]: https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA11 'Technique ARIA11: Using ARIA Landmarks to Identify Regions of a Page'